mustackable-dev/Ormamu/docs/readme.md

 transaction.Commit();
 ```
-Ormamu also supports composite keys, where one component is an autoincrementing value.
-As mentioned in [Autoincrementing](#autoincrementing), if an entity property is marked with the `[Key]` property, Ormamu will assume it is autoincrementing, unless you tag it with `[DatabaseGenerated(DatabaseGeneratedOption.None)]` property as well.
+Ormamu also supports composite keys, where one component is an auto-incrementing value.
+As mentioned in [Auto-incrementing](#auto-incrementing), if an entity property is marked with the `[Key]` property, Ormamu will assume it is auto-incrementing, unless you tag it with `[DatabaseGenerated(DatabaseGeneratedOption.None)]` property as well.

 ## Excluding Properties